tfelix/bestia-docs/content/docs/mechanics/skills.md

 ### Spell Enscription

 Enables the user to write down spells onto items or scrolls for a later use (even by someone who does not know the spell).

+### Spell Discovery

+Enables the user to discover spells to learn for his Bestias.

 ### Geography (10)